Asthma Management: During Pregnancy and Lactation

 Medium-dose inhaled corticosteroid.¹

 If needed (particularly in patients with recurring severe exacerbations): Medium‑dose inhaled corticosteroid¹ and long‑acting inhaled beta2‑agonist

-Low-dose inhaled corticosteroid¹ and either theophylline or leukotriene receptor antagonist.²
+Low-dose inhaled corticosteroid¹ and either theophylline4 or leukotriene receptor antagonist.²

-If needed: Medium‑dose inhaled corticosteroid¹ and either theophylline or leukotriene receptor antagonist.²
+If needed: Medium‑dose inhaled corticosteroid¹ and either theophylline4 or leukotriene receptor antagonist.²

 Low-dose inhaled corticosteroid.¹

 • Short-acting bronchodilator: 2−4 puffs short-acting beta2‑agonist³ as needed for symptoms.